averlyst/NamedSignal/docs/additional-info/performance.md

 # Performance

-This page documents the performance optimizations employed by NamedSignal, as well as benchmarks and comparisons to other Signal libraries.
+This page documents the performance optimizations employed by NamedSignal.

 ## Optimizations